Rise of the Robots and the Jobless Future as Governance Problem

 The book sometimes leans toward technological inevitability.
 That is understandable as a warning strategy, but it can understate institutional choice.
 Automation is shaped by procurement, labor law, antitrust, unions, tax policy, disability rights, privacy rules, public infrastructure, professional norms, and product design.
 Machines do not enter workplaces as pure destiny.
 They arrive through decisions with beneficiaries.

 Ford also wrote before the current wave of large language models made text, code, images, and interface control feel like one connected automation surface.
-The forthcoming revised edition, listed by Hachette/Basic Books for June 2, 2026, promises new coverage of generative AI and robotics.
-As of May 19, 2026, that edition is still forthcoming, so this review treats the 2015 book as the object under review and the revised edition as evidence that the question has not gone away.
+Basic Books/Hachette now lists a revised edition on sale June 2, 2026, with new coverage of generative AI and robotics.
+This review still treats the 2015 book as the object under review, but the revised edition is evidence that the question has not gone away; it has moved closer to everyday procurement, staffing, training, and compliance decisions.

 The book also needs to be read with labor-centered accounts that make invisible workers visible.
 Automation often works because people label data, moderate content, maintain warehouses, clean datasets, repair robots, handle exceptions, absorb emotional fallout, and perform the last mile of machine failure.
 A jobless-future narrative can miss the more common condition: not no work, but worse work, less power, more monitoring, and fewer recognized claims on the value produced.